-Process - The range is 14 hexes, so the firer must first take a proficiency test.
+Process - The range is 14 hexes, this counts as what we might think of as demanding or more skilled fire, so the firer must first take a proficiency test.
 The gun has a proficiency of 9 (very high) and must roll that number or less on a D10 to pass the test.
-The proficiency die roll is modified as follows; +1 for firing at more than 10 hexes and +1 for firing at a moving unit, for a total DRM of +2.
-The die roll is 6 (plus the DRM of +2) to give a final result of 8.
-This is less than the proficiency level of 9, so the gun can attack the target.
+However, the Proficiency is modified by -1 for firing at more than 10 hexes and -1 for firing at a moving unit, for a total drop in Proficiency from 9 to 7.
+The die roll is 6.
+This is less than the modified proficiency level of 7, so the gun can attack the target.

-To then hit and knock out the target, deduct the defenders armour value from the attackers anti armour gun value and then score that number or less on the roll of a D10.
-These rolls can be modified, but there are none in this attack.
+To then hit and knock out the target (the 'to hit' and penetration processes are dealt with by a single die roll), deduct the defenders armour value from the attackers anti armour gun value and then score that number or less on the roll of a D10.
+Gun values can be modified, but there are none in this attack.
 The 88mm gun attack value is a very powerful 15.
 The front armour on the T-34 is 7.
 The 7 is deducted from the 15 (resulting in 8) and the firer must score this result or less on a D10 to hit and destroy the target.
 In this case, the German player rolls a 3, so the T-34 is hit and knocked out.

 The remaining three German tanks fire but fail to penetrate the enemy armour (example, the Panzer IIIg has a firepower of 8, the T26s an armour of 2, so the German player needs to roll a 6 or less to knock out the enemy, they roll a 7).
 Once something has moved or fired, it is marked as 'used'.

 So at the end of turn 1, the Soviets have lost a T-34 and a T26s.